SkyJTx/SkyJTx/README.md

 </div>
 <hr>
 <h4 align="center">About Myself</h4>
-<p>A ordinary computer nerd-ish that have classical music, history, and technologies as his favourites.
-I was born in November, 2003 in Singburi, Thailand.
-Currently, I'm studying at <a href="https://kmutnb.ac.th/?lang=en-gb">KMUTNB</a> in degree of computer engineering.</p>
+<p> An ordinary computer enthusiastic man with classical music, history, and technologies as his favourites.
+I was born in November 2003 in Singburi, Thailand.
+Currently, I'm studying at <a href="https://kmutnb.ac.th/?lang=en-gb">KMUTNB</a> for a degree of computer engineering.</p>
 <hr>
 <h4 align="center">About Website</h4>
 <p>My website was created due to my lecturer's assignment.
 The lecturer has assigned me to make a simple markdown website but I want to make <span style="font-weight: bold; ">A WEBSITE.</span> So, SkyJTx.github.io was born.</p>